sjanorkar/transit-directions/README.md

 - Run jar file `java -jar transport-0.0.1-SNAPSHOT.jar`

 # API documentation
-  After running the jar file swagger documentation and swagger files can be accessed from following location
+  After running the jar file api documentation and swagger file can be accessed from following location
 - Visit this url to access swagger documentation of APIs http://localhost:8080/swagger-ui.html
 - Swagger file can be found here